robertjmarlow/wof-solver/README.md

 Download and install a JDK [from Oracle](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
 The latest version is recommended, but anything above 1.5 should work fine.

-Clone the repo onto a local drive.
+Clone this repo onto a local drive.
 From the project directory, run `mvn clean package`.
 If everything goes well, there should be a directory created at `./target/appassembler/bin`.
 Navigate to here and run `wof-solver.bat` or `wof-solver`, depending on your operating system (Windows or Unix families, respectively).